nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 1. **Installation and Setup:**
    - Ensure Java Runtime Environment (JRE) is installed on your system.
+   - Ensure Java Version 17.0.
+Run `java -version` in a terminal to verify.
    - Download the EasInternship application JAR file.
    - Open a terminal or command prompt and navigate to the directory containing the JAR file.